 These types of legal protection grant you the following benefits:

-Monopoly over the use of the inventions for a certain period of time, strengthening your position against market competitors.
+Monopoly over the invention's use for a certain period of time, strengthening your position against market competitors.

-They allow you to prevent the sale, production, or importation/exportation of your inventions by non-authorized third parties, who do not pay you royalties.
+Allow you to prevent the sale, production, importation or exportation of your inventions by non-authorized third parties that don’t pay you any royalties.

-As intangible goods, they are an additional source of profit with the possibility of being assigned or licensed.
+As intangible goods, these types of protection are an additional source of profit with the possibility of being assigned or licensed.

 Protection and security.
 These are the two values that we guarantee, making use of the following tools:

-With this service, we commit to sending you a notification every time your product or process – registered under a patent or a utility model – is made, used, or sold in a harmful or illegal way by third parties anywhere in the world.
+With this service, we'll send you a notification every time your product or process – registered under a patent or a utility model – is made, used, or sold in a harmful or illegal way by third parties anywhere in the world.
 Learn more.

-If you own various intellectual property assets, we monitor the development of your rights by giving you updated information about your legal status and advising you about the best maintenance strategies.
+If you own many Intellectual Property assets, we monitor the development of your rights by giving you updated information about your legal status and advising you about the best maintenance strategies.
 Learn more.

 We protect your exclusive rights, enforcing them to preserve their value.
 Therefore, we contact administrative authorities and other entities in the face of infringements against your monopoly or the scope of the license.
 Learn more.

-We invite you to better understand what a patent is and to protect your inventions with these and other forms of protection.
+We invite you to better understand what a patent is and how to protect your inventions.

 What is a patent?

-A patent is a right granting the exclusive use of an invention, whether it be a product or a process, for a period of 20 years, preventing third parties from selling, distributing, or using it commercially.
+A patent is a right that grants you the exclusive use of an invention, whether it’s a product or a process, for a period of 20 years, preventing third parties from selling, distributing or using it commercially.

-However, to be considered a patent, the invention must be novel, i.e., must not already exist on the market when it does not form part of the state of the art; it must involve an inventive step not beeing obvious to a person skilled in the art; and it must have an industrial application.
+However, to be considered as a patent, the invention must be novel, i.e., it shouldn’t already exist on the market when it doesn’t form part of the state of the art; it must involve an inventive step not being obvious to a person skilled in the art; and it must have an industrial application.